alondmnt/joplin-plugin-jarvis/README.md

 ## Disclaimer

 - This plugin sends your queries to your selected models (and only to these ones, whether they are online or offline models).
 Research queries are also sent to the selected literature search engine (Semantic Scholar / Scopus).
-- This plugin may use your OpenAI or HuggingFace API key in order to do so (and uses it for this sole purpose).
+- This plugin may use your OpenAI or Hugging Face API key in order to do so (and uses it for this sole purpose).
 - You may incur charges (if you are a paying user) from OpenAI by using this plugin.
 - Therefore, always check your usage statistics on OpenAI periodically.
 - It is also recommended to rotate your API keys occasionally.